top of page

 You sabotage good things.
 You unconsciously miss deadlines, stall deals, or self-isolate at the top.

-Inner Child Link: Dr. Margaret Paul explains that unpredictability in childhood can cause adults to feel unsafe with ease or joy—they’re waiting for the other shoe to drop.
+Dr. Margaret Paul explains that unpredictability in childhood can cause adults to feel unsafe with ease or joy: they’re waiting for the other shoe to drop.

 6. You Struggle to Receive (Support, Praise, Rest)

-Compliments make you squirm.
+Compliments make you uncomfortable.
 Rest feels lazy.
 Delegating?
 Terrifying.

 Schema Therapy identifies this as a “Self-Sacrifice Schema,” often formed in homes where one’s needs were ignored or shamed.